surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 **Let us see in details how to configure visualization;**

- Analysis section creates an impressive and good looking charts with the data obtained within fraction of seconds.
+Reports creates an impressive and good looking charts with the data obtained in fraction of seconds.

 ## Getting Started With Visualization.